-Use our Salary Calculator to find the starting pay for more than 70 IT jobs in your area.
+Use the latest Salary Guide From Robert Half to find the starting pay for IT jobs in your area.

 First, you need to do a little research to determine your IT salary requirements – and consider the best way to respond to the salary question in the interview.
 Here are four tips:

 - Get your figures right.
-Do some homework and research the latest salary trends for your city, industry and job title by reviewing compensation surveys and publications such as Robert Half’s Salary Guide, and talking to colleagues and recruiters.
+Do some homework and research the latest salary trends for your city, industry and job title by reviewing compensation surveys and publications such as the Salary Guide, and talking to colleagues and recruiters.

 - Make a solid case.
 You need to be able to talk specifically about your skills, experience and prior successes, especially those that have had measurable effect on the bottom line.

 - Don't get ahead of yourself.
 Wait for the hiring manager to bring up the salary discussion and make sure you fully understand the requirements of the position before answering questions about your desired pay.
 Ask prospective employers what they think would be an appropriate range for the position so you can avoid giving a range that is too high or low.

 - Don't bluff.
 It's never a good move to mislead a prospective employer about your current compensation or other higher-paying job offers in an effort to get more money.
 Instead, reiterate the value you can bring to the firm, and be honest about your desired salary.